 Short Hills WMA

 The 4,232 acre Short Hills WMA continues to remain open for public access.
-Construction of a new parking area will commence in mid-September with anticipated project completion by mid-October.
 Despite limited public access at this time, users are invited to Short Hills WMA for the upcoming fall hunting seasons.
 Additionally, the WMA is open for all other wildlife-related recreational activities normally offered on Virginia's WMAs.
 Please be sure to review WMA Rules.

 Short Hills is made up of approximately 3,482 acres of mixed pine/hardwood, and 750 acres of open land that has been farmed in the past.
 The property is also noted for a high percentage of karst topography (rocky outcroppings) which contributes substantially to water quality and cave habitat.